 the best thing I've seen in cinema in recent memory

 Lantana is just about the best thing I've seen in cinema in recent memory.
 It's been directed by Ray Lawrence who sadly hasn't made a film since Bliss in 1985.
 This adaptation by Andrew Bovell of his stage play Speaking in Tongues is a film about connection and the lack of it and how much we desire it.
 It's a terrific screenplay.
-Lawrence, working with natural light, grounds his characters in very real locations, there's not a lot that's phony about this film and that includes every single performance.
-I want cinema to challenge me, to move me, and to make me think about what`s important.
+Lawrence, working with natural light, grounds his characters in very real locations, there's not a lot that's phoney about this film and that includes every single performance.
+I want cinema to challenge me, to move me, and to make me think about what's important.
 Lantana does all that splendidly.
 It's a landmark Australian film – it's a landmark film regardless of country of origin.

 Monday 27 July, 9:50pm on SBS World Movies